Most Workflows Don't Break in the Middle. They Break at the Edges.

 Why many automation approaches break

-• workflows are automated before the logic is clarified
+• workflows are automated before logic is clearly defined

-• exceptions are ignored until they create incidents
+• exceptions are ignored until they cause incidents

 How RoboHen supports reliability